The future of app development may be completely revolutionized by DevOps.

 Weinberger also indicated that there is a theoretical endpoint for DevOps development.
 Someday, the software development and operations processes will have fully merged.
 Then, he stated, the movement will have become irrelevant.
 It will simply be the way to produce apps, and firms will theoretically be faster for it.

+Is it time?
 As Riverbed Technology's Anil Batra specified in BizTech2's end-of-year DevOps roundup, 2014 may be the year "all large enterprises" use DevOps principles to guide themselves when creating apps.
 This means that the movement may be drawing to a close, with the question now becoming how firms implement DevOps - the fact that they do so may soon be a given.

 If you conclude that this reorganization of roles is something your business is ready for, it may be time to check on your development infrastructure to ensure it contains the strong visibility that developers and operations personnel need to truly collaborate.
 This is where a cloud platform may become a vital piece of infrastructure rather than an optional convenience.
 Rapid application development and the cloud tend to coincide.